Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-Yes — it’s one of the most significant modifiable risk factors.
-Carrying excess weight places constant, increased pressure on the pelvic floor, which weakens the support structures over time and makes all types of incontinence worse.
-The encouraging flipside: even modest weight loss can lead to meaningful improvement.
+Yes, and it is one of the most modifiable risk factors we know of.
+Carrying extra weight places constant downward pressure on the pelvic floor, which weakens support structures over time and worsens leaking.
+The good news: even modest weight loss can make a real difference.

-Extra weight in the abdomen presses down on the bladder and pelvic floor continuously — not just during coughing or exercise, but all the time.
-This chronic pressure:
+Extra abdominal weight presses down on the bladder and pelvic floor all the time, not just during coughing or exercise.
+This ongoing load:

 • Stretches and weakens the pelvic floor muscles and connective tissue

-• Increases bladder pressure, contributing to urgency and frequency
+• Raises baseline bladder pressure, which can contribute to urgency and frequency

-• Can accelerate the progression of incontinence over time
+• Can speed up the progression of incontinence over time

 Think of the pelvic floor like a trampoline.
-It’s designed to support a certain amount of weight.
-When there’s more weight pressing down than it was built for, the springs stretch out — and things start to sag and leak.
+It is built to support a certain amount of weight.
+When the load exceeds what it was designed for, the springs stretch out and things start to sag and leak.

-• Realistic goals — you don’t need to reach an ideal BMI.
+• You do not need to reach an ideal BMI.
 Even moderate weight loss helps

-• Combined with pelvic floor therapy — strengthening the muscles while reducing the load on them
+• Pairing weight loss with pelvic floor physical therapy makes sense.
+You are strengthening the muscles while reducing the load on them.
+PT goes beyond Kegels to include coordination, relaxation, endurance, breathing, and postural training

-• Sustainable changes — crash diets don’t lead to lasting improvement
+• Sustainable changes matter more than aggressive diets.
+Crash dieting does not lead to lasting improvement

-I never tell a patient she has to lose weight before I’ll help her.
-We address all the contributing factors simultaneously.
-But I do want patients to understand that weight management is one of the most powerful tools in our toolkit — and it’s something you can start working on today.
+I never tell a patient she has to lose weight before I will help her.
+We address contributing factors together.
+But I do want patients to understand that weight management is one of the most effective tools available, and it is something you can start working on today.

 References